LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. Generate JWT & Request Parameters: Construction
+1. Text editor: Generate JWT & Request Parameters - Construction

     * add the following to the bottom of `./get_analytics_data.rb`